 Fact: Knowing how to manage emotions, get along with others, and solve problems aren’t skills people are born with.
 They’re learned, developed, and honed over time.

-Sometimes students can pick up social-emotional skills by seeing them in action.
-But most often, students need explicit instruction to understand and practice these skills.
+to understand and practice these skills.
 For instance, students who struggle with executive functioning skills might have trouble paying attention, regulating emotions, or staying quiet in class.
 Explicitly teaching these students to use a strategy that helps them regulate their emotions (as one example) is especially important.

 Myth #4: There is one way or one curriculum to teach SEL.